 Chicago Has Gun Control Laws and a Lot of Murder, So Gun Control Laws Are Dumb

 The meme here is alluding to some of the stiff gun regulations passed in Obama's home city.
 Gun sales were outlawed citywide in Chicago until recently, and concealed firearms were forbidden throughout the state of Illinois.
 While both bans have been overturned by courts, Illinois is still one of few states that requires firearm owners to get a special ID.

 At the same time, Chicago also has a staggering murder rate.
-The city has had 2,300 shootings so far in 2015, compared to 1,041 in New York City, which is far more populous.
+The city has had 2,300 murders so far in 2015, compared to 1,041 in New York City, which is far more populous.
 That contradiction has spawned countless memes like the one above, not to mention sarcastic blog posts with titles like "Obama Wants to Take Our Guns, So We Can All Experience the 'Peace' Of Chicago," and endless social media chatter about how Chicago's homicide rate proves gun control doesn't work.

 But the idea that "Chicago-style" gun control somehow leads to a rise in murder is total hogwash.
 Because while Obama wasn't totally correct when he said last week "states with the most gun laws tend to have the fewest gun deaths"—he's conflating correlation with causation—the fact remains that areas with strict gun laws are typically less murdery than places with relaxed laws.
 In that respect, Chicago appears to be a major outlier.